israelpina004/LifeLadderMLModels/README.md

 + Neural network
 + Stacked regression model

-The metrics used to determine the quality of each model determine that, given this set of data, the ensemble model works best, with an r^2 value of about 0.9.
+The metrics used to determine the quality of each model were root mean square and r^2 value.
+These metrics determined that, given this set of data, the ensemble model works best, with an r^2 value of about 0.9.